rd--/jssc3/help/essay/superscript.md

 The SuperCollider synthesiser can be started by clicking the _Begin_ button.
 When the synthesiser is running the status area will indicate the number of _unit generators_ that are currently playing.
 Initially this will be zero.
+The synthesiser will also be started automatically the first time a program is sent to it.

 ## Synthesis Programs